White House plays cleanup on Trump's Sessions tweet, grocery store claim

 WASHINGTON — Cleanup in aisle POTUS.

-In a rare briefing with White House reporters on Wednesday — there were just three in July, lasting a total of less than an hour — White House Press Secretary Sarah Sanders tried to tamp down growing brushfires over the president's call for Attorney General Jeff Sessions to end special counsel Robert Mueller's Russia probe and his claim at a Tuesday political rally in Tampa that customers have to show a photo ID to buy groceries.
+In a rare briefing with White House reporters on Wednesday — there were just three in July, lasting a total of less than an hour — White House Press Secretary Sarah Sanders tried to tamp down growing brushfires over the president's call for Attorney General Jeff Sessions to end special counsel Robert Mueller's Russia probe and his claim at a political rally in Tampa, Florida, on Tuesday that customers have to show a photo ID to buy groceries.

 "This is a terrible situation and Attorney General Jeff Sessions should stop this Rigged Witch Hunt right now, before it continues to stain our country any further," Trump tweeted Wednesday morning after saying nothing about the investigation the previous night.
 "Bob Mueller is totally conflicted, and his 17 Angry Democrats that are doing his dirty work are a disgrace to USA!"

-Note: CORRECTION (Aug.
-1, 2018, 5:45 p.m.
-ET): An earlier version of this article misstated when President Donald Trump held a rally in Tampa, Florida, and when Press Secretary Sarah Sanders held a briefing with White House reporters.
-The rally was Tuesday night, not Monday, and the briefing was Wednesday, not Tuesday.